AbhiramReddyD/100-days-of-code/[2]ProgressLog.md

 **Today's Progress**: Strict binary tress

-**Thoughts:** Learned about strict, complete trees and their comparisoion and how to store a tree using array and linked list.
+**Thoughts:** Learned about strict, complete trees and their comparision and how to store a tree using array and linked list.

 **Link to work:** [Algorithms and Data Structures in C/C++ Codes](https://github.com/AbhiramReddyD/Algorithm-DataStructures)